BU-CS320/Spring-2019/project/INSTRUCTIONS.md

 of precedence, with associativity and other characteristics noted.

 <pre>
-Predecence Classes (in increasing order, L associative except as noted, for arithmetic,relational,
+Precedence Classes (in increasing order, L associative except as noted, for arithmetic,relational,
     and boolean operators both operands must be same type)
   <hr>
     ;     Separator                  -- lowest precedence, R associative